-On a summer afternoon in 2015, as William Heffernan was napping in an aisle seat on a US Airways flight between Seattle and Philadelphia, a beverage cart pushed by a flight attendant slammed into his knee, jolting him awake.
+While napping on a flight from Seattle to Philadelphia William Heffernan, was hit by a beverage cart pushed by a flight attendant.
+It forcefully slammed into his knee, jolting him awake.

 Heffernan says he told the crewmember that he had just injured him, but the employee didn’t seem to care.
 What happened next raises questions about civility on an aircraft and the rising tensions between passengers and airline employees.